-Therapy for OCD is usually a type called cognitive behavioural therapy (CBT) with exposure and response prevention (ERP).
+Therapy for OCD is usually a type of cognitive behavioural therapy (CBT) with exposure and response prevention (ERP).

 - working with your therapist to break down your problems into their separate parts, such as your thoughts, physical feelings and actions

-- encouraging you to face your fear and let the obsessive thoughts occur without neutralising them with compulsive behaviours – you start with situations that cause you the least anxiety first, before moving on to more difficult thoughts
+- encouraging you to face your fears and have obsessive thoughts without neutralising them with compulsive behaviours; you start with situations that cause the least anxiety first, before moving on to more difficult thoughts

-The treatment is difficult and may sound frightening, but many people find that when they confront their obsessions, the anxiety does eventually improve or go away.
+The treatment is difficult and may sound frightening, but many people find that when they confront their obsessions, the anxiety eventually improves or goes away.

-People with fairly mild OCD usually need about 10 hours of therapist treatment, combined with exercises done at home between sessions.
-A longer course may be necessary in more severe cases.
+People with fairly mild OCD usually need about 10 hours of therapist treatment, with exercises done at home between sessions.
+If you have more severe OCD, you may need a longer course of treatment.

-You may need medication if psychological therapy does not help treat your OCD, or if your OCD is fairly severe.
+You may need medicine if psychological therapy does not help treat your OCD, or if your OCD is fairly severe.

-The main medications prescribed are selective serotonin reuptake inhibitors (SSRIs).
-These can help improve OCD symptoms by increasing the levels of a chemical called serotonin in your brain.
+The main medicines prescribed are a type of antidepressant called selective serotonin reuptake inhibitors (SSRIs).
+An SSRI can help improve OCD symptoms by increasing the levels of a chemical called serotonin in your brain.

-You may need to take the medication for 12 weeks before you notice any effect.
+You may need to take an SSRI for 12 weeks before you notice any benefit.

-Most people require treatment for at least a year.
-You may be able to stop if you have few or no troublesome symptoms after this time, although some people need to take medication for many years.
-Your symptoms may continue to improve for up to 2 years of treatment.
+Most people need treatment for at least a year.
+You may be able to stop if you have few or no troublesome symptoms after this time, although some people need to take an SSRI for many years.

-Do not stop taking SSRIs without speaking to your doctor first, as this can cause unpleasant side effects.
-When treatment is stopped, it will be done gradually to reduce the chance of this happening.
+Do not stop taking an SSRI without speaking to your doctor first because suddenly stopping can cause unpleasant side effects.
+Treatment will be stopped gradually to reduce the chance of getting side effects.
 Your dose may need to be increased again if your symptoms return.

 Possible side effects of SSRIs include: